lyndskg/youtube-to-mp3-xor-wav/README.md

 >   - <ins>Visual Studio</ins>: A comprehensive IDE for Windows desktop app development with `.NET Core` and `C#`.

+Remember that some IDEs may offer better integration and support for specific tech stacks, so it's essential to explore and choose the one that fits your workflow and personal preferences.

+Additionally, some IDEs may have community or professional editions, so be sure to consider your project's budget and needs when making a decision.

 <p align="right">(<a href="#yt">back to top</a>)</p>